 The following are the best methods to prevent food poisoning:

 - Handwashing: always wash your hands with soap and running water and especially:

-- Cleaning: utensils and surfaces should be kept clean at all times especially if before being used to prepare food and if anyone in the house is sick
+- Cleaning: utensils and surfaces should be kept clean at all times, especially before being used to prepare food and if anyone in the house is sick.

-Further information on storing and preparing food can be found on the website of safefood.
+Further information on storing and preparing food can be found at safefood.net.